 Our storytelling programme provides a framework to improve the following:

 The use of storytelling by nurses, for example, is becoming an important tool for understanding how patients perceive the healthcare they have received.
-Listening to the voice of those using services, provides an insight into their experience and a greater understanding of how services can be improved.
+Listening to the voices of those using services can provide an insight into their experience and a greater understanding of how services can be improved.